 Validation test platform requirements

 The SVS w.r.t.
-TS or RB shall list the validation requirements related to the validation test platform to be used (for example, benches or simulators capabilities and their representativity with respect to e.g. real time constraints, target or real hardware equipments on which the software is specified to operate).
+TS or RB shall list the validation requirements related to the validation test platform to be used (for example, benches or simulators capabilities and their representativeness with respect to e.g. real time constraints, target or real hardware equipment on which the software is specified to operate).

 Software validation specification additional information